Best Ways to Transfer Money Abroad (Clearly Explained)

 Bear in mind that most other providers are regulated by the Financial Conduct Authority.

-This provides the same level of protection for you as the banks.
+This provides a similar level of protection as using a bank.

 I’ll talk about the safety of your funds near the end of the article.